 - Short-sleeved midi dress

-- Lightweight navy fabric, organic cotton
+- Lightweight fabric, organic cotton

 - Floral pattern designed by Designer and Art Director, Jennica Atkinson

 - Navy blue background with a tan floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!

 - Back neck button closure

 - Tiered skirt

 Unlined and slightly sheer, we recommend pairing with one of our Flora Slips for additional coverage

 - Hand wash cold, air dry recommended - after washing, do not wring the dress and be mindful that the color may transfer during the first few wears!

 - Ally is 5'8 and wearing the small